objectiser/opentracing-prometheus-example/simple/README.md

 * [Kubernetes instructions](Kubernetes.md)

 Once the services have been successfully deployed and started it is time to try out the services.
-Using the _service1_ endpoint address (provided as part of the instructions for installing the example in the cloud environment), perform some test calls to the service:
+Using the _ordermgr_ endpoint address (provided as part of the instructions for installing the example in the cloud environment), perform some test calls to the service:

 ```
-curl $SERVICE1/buy
+curl $ORDERMGR/buy
-curl $SERVICE1/sell
+curl $ORDERMGR/sell
 ```

 Then go to the OpenTracing dashboard to examine the traces that were generated from the service invocations.
-These should show calls to _service1_ and subsequently from _service1_ to _service2_.
+These should show calls to _ordermgr_ and subsequently from _ordermgr_ to _accountmgr_.

-Note that _service2_ will randomly flag an error, although the following call will explicitly create an error due to using an invalid URL within _service1_ when calling _service2_:
+Note that _accountmgr_ will randomly flag an error, although the following call will explicitly create an error due to using an invalid URL within _ordermgr_ when calling _accountmgr_:

 ```
-curl $SERVICE1/fail
+curl $ORDERMGR/fail
 ```

 Rather than manually invoke the endpoints above, the following script will loop randomly performing these calls:

 ```
-./genreqs.sh
+./genorders.sh
 ```

 Next go to the Prometheus dashboard to examine the metrics reported from those service invocations.